-From the epic fail that was Epic Poker to one of the biggest missed opporunities in the history of the game, these are the five moments we'd most like to go back in time Michael J. Fox-style to fix.
+From the epic fail that was Epic Poker to one of the biggest missed opportunities in the history of the game, these are the five moments we'd most like to go back in time Michael J. Fox-style to fix.

-So bear with us as we relive the most frustrating, tragic and heartbreaking moments of 2012.
+Bear with us as we relive the most frustrating, tragic and heartbreaking moments of 2012.

 5. Epic Poker Files for Bankruptcy, Cancels $1m Freeroll